semyeong-yu/semyeong-yu.github.io/_posts/2024-09-30-Neuralangelo.md

 - no need for auxiliary data like segmentation or depth

 - Novelty :
-  - numerical gradient
+  - numerical gradient (backpropagation locality 문제 해결)
-  - coarse-to-fine
+  - coarse-to-fine (점점 high resol.)

 ### Related Works